-IT IS NEVER OK TO TRANSPORT A PATIENT IN A PRONE POSITION OR
+IT IS NEVER OK TO TRANSPORT A PATIENT IN A PRONE POSITION OR HOBBLED.
+If a national has been restrained by police in a prone position this pai

 HOBBLED.
 If a patient has been restrained by police in a prone position this patient must be turned to a supine position for transport.